crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 Key concepts:
 packet filtering firewalls
-BSD (Berkeley Software Distribution) firewalls connection-oriented vs connectionless transmission (communication) stateful vs stateless communication/firewalls Next-Generation Firewalls (NGFWs) traffic shaping
+BSD (Berkeley Software Distribution) firewalls connection-oriented vs connectionless transmission/communication stateful vs stateless firewalls
+Next-Generation Firewalls (NGFWs)
+traffic shaping

 **Packet Filtering Firewalls**

-Packet-filtering firewall technologies such as iptables and pfilter (PF) operate at the network level (Layer 3/4).
+Packet-filtering firewall technologies operate at the network level (Layer 3/4).
 Packet-filtering firewalls allow network administrators to define rules for allowing, blocking, or modifying traffic based on IPs, ports, protocols, and connection states.

 UFW, iptables, nftables, PF, ipfw, OPNsense, and pfSense (CE) are all considered packet filtering firewalls, but some have evolved into more sophisticated frameworks.

-**Primarily packet filtering firewalls:**

-**iptables:** This is the classic Linux packet filter.
-It operates at layers 3 and 4, making decisions based on IP addresses, ports, protocols, and connection state (stateful packet filtering).

-**PF (Packet Filter):** Originally from OpenBSD, it is a core stateful packet filter.
-Like iptables, it forms the foundation for firewalling on systems that use it (OpenBSD, FreeBSD, etc.).

-**UFW (Uncomplicated Firewall):** This is not a new firewall itself, but a user-friendly front-end (a wrapper) for `iptables` (and on newer systems, `nftables`).
-It simplifies the process of creating packet filtering rules.

-**Evolved successors/systems with broader capabilities:**

-**nftables:** This is the modern successor to iptables in the Linux kernel.
-While it is fundamentally a packet filtering engine, it is more than _just_ a packet filter.
-It unifies various network filtering frameworks into a single, more efficient tool and has a more flexible syntax.
-For all intents and purposes, it performs the same core function as a stateful packet filter but is considered its evolution.

-**pfSense and OPNsense:** These are complete, GUI-based firewall _distributions_ (operating systems).
-They use **PF (Packet Filter)** as their core _packet filtering engine_.
-However, the systems themselves are full-featured **Next-Generation Firewalls (NGFWs)** because they include many features beyond simple packet filtering.
+Furthermore, UFW, iptables, nftables, PF, ipfw, OPNsense, and pfSense (CE) are all considered stateful packet filtering firewalls, but with nuanced facts:
+- **nftables, PF, ipfw, OPNsense, and pfSense** are architected as **stateful packet filters**.
+- **iptables** is a framework that is almost universally **used as a stateful firewall**, but the statefulness comes from its connection tracking module, not the `iptables` command itself.
+- **UFW** is a tool that **configures a stateful firewall** by default.

+Packet filtering firewalls can be contrasted with:

+1. Stateful Inspection Firewalls
+2. Application-Level Gateways (Proxy Firewalls)
+3. Next-Generation Firewalls (NGFWs)

 **Stateful Inspection Firewalls**